CatoTH/antragsgruen/README.md

 A hint regarding the AGPL license and themes: custom stylesheets and images and changes to the standard stylesheets of Antragsgrün do not have to be redistributed under an AGPL license like other changes to the Antragsgrün codebase.

+## REST-API

+An optional API is under development for Antragsgrün, extended by functionality as needed by external applications.
+Currently, starting with version 4.7.0, it gives read-only access to consultations, motions, amendments and the proposed procedure of consultations.

+The API is disabled by default and can be enabled under "Settings" -> "Appearance and components of this site" -> "Enable the REST-API".

+All endpoints of the API are located under `/rest`.
+A OpenAPI-based description of the API can be found at [docs/openapi.yaml](docs/openapi.yaml).
+A [SwaggerUI](https://swagger.io/tools/swagger-ui/)-based viewer of the documentation can be installed by uploading the [swagger_ui](plugins/swagger_ui) plugin to `/plugins/` and adding it to the list of plugins in `config/config.json`.

 ## Testing

 #### Installation